 - In addition to AT’s budgeted works, Auckland Council is contributing a further $215M over 10 years.

 2013 – Start of new Hobsonville ferry service, road construction, and land designation process for Hobsonville Road widening.

-2018 to 2020 (currently indicated) - completion of Northside Drive (possibly with the addition of a motorway interchange).
+2018 to 2020 (expected) - completion of Northside Drive (possibly with the addition of a motorway interchange).

 2020 to 2022 (currently indicated) - Hobsonville Road upgrade construction; Brigham Creek Road widening.